Siliegia/SIGMA/README.md

 SIGMA: A clusterability measure for scRNA-seq data
 ==================================================
+IMPORTANT: This R package is depricated.
+The new version is called phiclust and can be found here: [Semraulab/phiclust](https://github.com/semraulab/phiclust)

 A package to calculate clusterability in clusters of scRNA-seq data.
 By applying this measure you can assess if meaningful variability is left